-If you are a graduate from a non IT-related subject, you could take a relevant postgraduate qualification.
-Search for postgraduate courses in computer science and IT.
+If you're a graduate from a non IT-related subject, you could take a relevant postgraduate qualification.

 Business analysis exists in almost every sector, from not-for-profit organisations through to retail and the financial services.
-It is a fast-paced and competitive industry so gaining work experience is essential.
+It's a fast-paced and competitive industry, so gaining work experience is essential.

-You could apply for voluntary work with small enterprises to help improve a particular function of their organisation; this might even have a charitable focus.
+You could apply for voluntary work with small enterprises to help improve a particular function of their organisation.
+This route might have a charitable focus.

-Take advantage of any summer internship and placement opportunities provided on your course, they provide an excellent chance to gain first hand, practical experience and skills.
+Take advantage of any summer internship and placement opportunities on your course, they provide the chance to gain first-hand, practical experience and skills.

 You can also contact organisations directly to enquire about work shadowing, showing an enthusiasm for this area of work and for their business sector.

-Business analysts are needed in the public and private sector, large multi-national companies and smaller independent enterprises.
+Business analysts are needed in the public and private sectors, in large multi-national companies and smaller independent enterprises.
 There is scope to work in this field whatever your sector interest may be.
 Employers may offer permanent employment, or fixed-term contracts to work on a specific project.